Tymotey/testConqueror/README.md

 Create simple server in PHP with database and show a list of items from this database.
 Add frontend functionality that will allow clients to add items to cart.
 After items are added to cart, show a checkout page with total calculations.
+Must be quick and optimized for high traffic.

 # Deploy: